robolectric/robolectric/maven-quick-start.md

 ### Troubleshooting

+#### No Android SDK path could be found.

-If Maven reports ''No Android SDK path could be found.'' you need to tell Maven where to find Android by making your
+If Maven reports "No Android SDK path could be found." you need to tell Maven where to find Android by making your
 <code>~/.m2/settings.xml</code> file look something like this:

 {% highlight xml %}